oldj/SwitchHosts/README.md

 ### brew

-If you are using macOS, you can install SwitchHosts! by `brew cast`:
+On macOS you can install SwitchHosts! by `brew cast`:

 ```bash
 brew cask install switchhosts